B-tree: Index performance

-The trick of creating an auxiliary index can be repeated to make an auxiliary index to the auxiliary index.
-That would make an aux-aux index that would need only 100 entries and would fit in one disk block.
+Creating an auxiliary index can be repeated to make an auxiliary index to the auxiliary index.
+That would create an aux-aux index that would need only 100 entries and would fit in one disk block.

 Instead of reading 14 disk blocks to find the desired record, we only need to read 3 blocks.
-This blocking is the core idea behind the creation of the B-tree, where the disk blocks fill-out a hierarchy of levels to make up the index.
-Reading and searching the first (and only) block of the aux-aux index which is the root of the tree identifies the relevant block in aux-index in the level below.
-Reading and searching that aux-index block identifies the relevant block to read, until the final level, known as the leaf level, identifies a record in the main database.
+This blocking is the core idea behind the creation of the B-tree, where disk blocks form a hierarchy of levels to make up the index.
+Reading and searching the first (and only) block of the aux-aux index, which is the root of the tree, identifies the relevant block in aux-index in the level below.
+Reading and searching that aux-index block identifies the relevant block to read until the final level, known as the leaf level, identifies a record in the main database.
 Instead of 150 milliseconds, we need only 30 milliseconds to get the record.

 The auxiliary indices have turned the search problem from a binary search requiring roughly log_{2} N disk reads to one requiring only log_{b} N disk reads where b is the blocking factor (the number of entries per block: b = 100 entries per block in our example; log_{100} 1,000,000 = 3 reads).

 In practice, if the main database is being frequently searched, the aux-aux index and much of the aux index may reside in a disk cache, so they would not incur a disk read.
-The B-tree remains the standard index implementation in almost all relational databases, and many nonrelational databases use them too.
+The B-tree remains the standard index implementation in almost all relational databases, and many nonrelational databases use it as well.